Cross-Modality Neuroimage Synthesis: A Survey: Datasets, Losses and Metrics

 \subsection{Metrics}

-Table~\ref{tab:summary-metric} offers a comprehensive review of the metrics in cross-modality neuroimage synthesis.
-The first column denotes the name of the metric and the second column denotes the level.
-In other words, if the level is up, it means the larger the metrics value is, the better the performance.
-If the level is down, it means the metrics value is lower, the performance is better.
-The third column gives the detail for each metric, especially on how the metric accurately indicate the synthesis quality of cross-modality neuroimage on certain circumstance. \xgy{From Table~\ref{tab:summary-metric}, it can be easily observed that most of novel metrics are the variants of traditional shallow reference metrics, such as MAE, PSNR or SSIM.
-However, these metrics can not correspond to the quality of neuroimage.
-Because they focus more on the blurriness of the neuroimage and disregard its fundamental traits, such as the structural characteristics of the lesion area and the k-space feature drift.
-One alternative approach to alleviate this problem is to use downstream tasks such as segmentation or classification to validate the quantity of generated samples.
-But this approach cannot be seamlessly integrated into end-to-end optimization manner for cross-modality neuroimage synthesis.
-The hiring of radiologist for review is another option, but it is too costly, time-consuming, and difficult to scale up.
-Hence, the validity of these metrics for neuroimages remains to be explored. }
+Table~\ref{tab:summary-metric} provides a comprehensive review of the metrics in cross-modality neuroimage synthesis.
+The first and third columns list the acronym and full name of a metric, respectively.
+The up arrow in the second column indicates that a higher value represents a better result; the opposite applies for the down arrow.
+The last column provides additional descriptions, which are tailored for cross-modality neuroimage synthesis if possible.
+From Table~\ref{tab:summary-metric}, it can be easily observed that most of the novel metrics are variants of traditional metrics, such as MAE, PSNR, or SSIM.
+The traditional metrics are fast to compute; however, they cannot reflect the true quality of neuroimage because they focus more on the low-level pixel-wise fidelity and ignore the fundamental traits of neuroimages, such as the structural characteristics of the lesion area and the k-space feature drift.
+One alternative approach to alleviate this problem is to use downstream tasks such as segmentation or classification to validate the quality of generated samples~\cite{Huang2017SimultaneousSA,Huang2018CrossModalityIS}.
+Nevertheless, The drawbacks associated with this approach are as follows.
+1) The computational expense is substantial, often necessitating the utilization of GPUs for computation.
+2) The additional segmentation significantly influences the inference speed.
+3) This approach cannot be seamlessly integrated into an end-to-end optimization for cross-modality neuroimage synthesis.
+Hiring a radiologist for review is another option, but it is too costly, time-consuming, and difficult to scale up.
+Hence, the validity of these metrics for neuroimages remains to be explored.

 \xgy{